-- Within a five year period, one in four children in Arizona will have received care from a Phoenix Children’s provider.
+- Phoenix Children’s has grown to be one of the 10 largest children’s hospitals in the nation.
+Within the next five years, one in four Arizona children will have received care from a Phoenix Children’s provider.

 - In 2014 the hospital offered 72 subspecialty fields of medicine with 18,773 admissions, 83,102 emergency department visits, 2,588 trauma visits, 16,491 surgical cases, and 237,514 outpatient visits and cared for more than 150,000 total patients.